 - Your _APP_ENV environment variable should be set for production mode.
 The default Appwrite setup comes with this predefined setting, so you should be OK unless you change it.

 - You need to ensure you have a valid email address set on _APP_SYSTEM_SECURITY_EMAIL_ADDRESS.
 The default setup comes with firstname.lastname@example.org as the default value.
 While this address will work, it's recommended to change it to your own email.

 - Currently, Appwrite is using the ACME HTTP challenge to issue an TLS certificate.
 This forces us to generate certificates for port 443 when the challenge itself is performed on port 80.
 At this point, other ports will not work.
 To overcome this limit, you can set Appwrite on a separate sub-domain or use your own certificate or proxy server in front of Appwrite.

-In case you're still struggling with getting your certificate to work, check the Appwrite certificates worker log.
+If you're still struggling with your certificates, check the Appwrite certificates worker log.
 You can do that with the following command: